- Academic Assistance

-In order to effectively coordinate all college fundraising efforts, students and student groups may not solicit funds for their activities without the approval of the associate provost for co-curricular programs and the vice president for college advancement.
+In order to effectively coordinate all college fundraising efforts, students and student groups may not solicit funds for their activities without the approval of the dean for campus life and the vice president for college advancement.

 - A student may initiate, within one year of reporting deadline, an appeal for a change of grade in cases where:

 - The student can give evidence that the instructor did not use the "means of evaluation and the weight of each means evaluation" announced in the course syllabus.

 - The student can demonstrate that the instructor was biased by student opinion or conduct in matter unrelated to academic standards.

 *This policy does not apply to clerical error.